Olex2/Olex2Manual/Tasks/08_geometric_analysis_of_structures.md

 ## Calculating Geometric Parameters
 There are a variety of options to determine geometric parameters relating to the structure.

-### Measuring bond distances
+### Measuring bond distances \index{bonds}

 - Hovering over a bond with the mouse will display the bond length of that particular bond.
-- Right click on the bond and the bond length will be displayed at the top.
+- RIGHT CLICK on the bond and the bond length will be displayed at the top.
 - Select two atoms, then under `@View|Geometry` click on either @@Distance and Angles (of selection)@@ or @@Distance and Angles with esd (of selection)@@ to obtain the distance with or without an esd (the latter always requires the use of `@View|Geometry` @@Refine and save esd info@@ first.)
 - Right click over an atom, under BANG is a list of all bond lengths or distances to nearby Q-peaks.
 - Select one/two atoms and type `CODE bang` to see associated geometric parameters (you can also supply atom names).